AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeTypeType/README.md

 AttributeTypeType Class
 =======================
-AutomationML 2.1 APIThis Class is the generic base class for 'Attribute' and 'AttributeType' elements and defines base structures for Attribute- and AttributeType definitions.
+This Class is the generic base class for 'Attribute' and 'AttributeType' elements and defines base structures for Attribute- and AttributeType definitions.

 Inheritance Hierarchy